oxidecomputer/humility/README.md

 the `-d` option (long form `--dump`) or the `HUMILITY_DUMP` environment variable.

+### Network

+On Hubris systems that are so equipped, Humility can operate over a network in lieu of a dump or probe.
+When operating over a network, the archive must always be provided via `-a`, as well as the IP address of the target via `-i` (long form `--ip`) or the `HUMILITY_IP` environment variable.
+Note that not all commands can operate over the network, including (but not limited to) any command that stops the target or reads memory directly.

 ### Environment

 On machines that have several different connected Hubris targets, Humility can